macdonst/push-workshop/index.md

 ## What You Will Learn

-- How to handle specific notification types such as foreground push, background push, action buttons, redirecting to a specifc page in your app.
+- How to handle specific notification types such as foreground push, background push, action buttons, redirecting to a specific page in your app.

 - How to use several PhoneGap APIs via plugins